yhernandez55/yhernandez55/README.md

   - Wine Review Sentiment Analysis: Classifies wine reviews as positive or negative based on text and ratings.

 10. [nyc-motor-vehicle-collisions](https://github.com/yhernandez55/nyc-motor-vehicle-collisions)
-This project analyzes motor vehicle collisions in New York City using data from NYC OpenData to identify trends, contributing factors, and patterns in accidents.
+This project analyzes motor vehicle collisions in New York City using data from NYC OpenData to identify trends, contributing factors, and accident patterns.
 The goal is to provide data-driven insights and recommendations for improving road safety.
   Key Highlights:
      - Exploratory Data Analysis (EDA): Identified trends in accident frequency, locations, and causes.
      - Data Visualization: Created interactive charts and geospatial visualizations to illustrate accident hotspots.
      - Insights & Recommendations: Propose steps to enhance road safety, especially for vulnerable users.
      - Final Deliverable: Developed a virtual poster presentation summarizing the findings and policy recommendations.
 This project showcases my skills in data analysis, visualization, and storytelling, reinforcing my ability to translate raw data into actionable insights.